Girton College, Cambridge: Notable alumni and fellows

-The mistress is the head of house and the position is currently held by a human geographer, Susan Smith.
 The college is home to an interdisciplinary group of critical social scientists.
 It also has a tradition in heterodox economics, spearheaded by Joan Robinson.
-The Robinson fellowship in economics is currently held by Carolina Cristina Alves.

 Symbolism

 Arms

-The college applied for a coat-of-arms derived from the arms of its founders and benefactors: H.R.
-Tomkinson, Madame Bodichon (née Leigh Smith), Henrietta Stanley, Baroness Stanley of Alderley (daughter of the 13th Viscount Dillon), and Emily Davies who did not have arms and was instead represented by the Welsh colours, vert and argent.
+The college applied for a coat-of-arms derived from the arms of its founders and benefactors: H. R. Tomkinson, Madame Bodichon (née Leigh Smith), Henrietta Stanley, Baroness Stanley of Alderley (daughter of the 13th Viscount Dillon), and Emily Davies who did not have arms and was instead represented by the Welsh colours, vert and argent.
 Edward Earle Dorling submitted a variety of designs to the council, however the task was not easy.
 "A patch-work of elaborate charges and many colours was to be avoided.
 Mr Tomkinson's fascinating martlets and Lady Stanley's lion had to be abandoned with regret, as was also a design of green and silver chequers which would have given more prominence to Miss Davies."

-Finally in 1928 the design was accepted by all and the college was granted the following:
+Finally, in 1928 the design was accepted by all and the college was granted the following:

 We … grant and assign unto The Mistress and Governors of Girton College the Arms following that is to say: Quarterly Vert and Argent a cross flory countercharged a Roundel Ermine and in the second and third quarters a Crescent Gules, … to be borne and used for ever, hereafter by the Mistress and Governors of Girton College and by their Successors upon Seals Shields or otherwise according to the Laws of Arms.